Erasable signature of Majorana bound state due to coupling with the T-shaped quantum-dot structure: Numerical results and discussions

 This exactly means that under the condition of $\varepsilon_2=\epsilon_m$, the antiresonance is allowed to occur at the position of $E=\pm\epsilon_m$.
-We then understand the double-antiresonance phenomenon co-influenced by the side-coupled QD and MNM.
+We then understand the double-antiresonance phenomenon co-influenced by the side-coupled QD and coupled MBSs.

 Considering the differential conductance properties modified by the MBS, we would like to plot the linear conductance spectra by taking $eV_b\to 0$.
 The numerical results are shown in Fig.4.
 Here we also present the spin-down result for comparison [see Fig.4(a)], which has been well-known during the past years.
-In Fig.4(b) it can be found that in the presence of MZM, the conductance plateau encounters its dip in the critical case of $\varepsilon_2=0$, whereas its value remains at $1\over2$ throughout the energy region.
-As for the change of QD-MZM coupling, it plays a trivial role in modifying the conductance spectrum.
+In Fig.4(b) it can be found that in the presence of $\epsilon_m=0$, the conductance plateau encounters its dip in the critical case of $\varepsilon_2=0$, whereas its value remains at $1\over2$ throughout the energy region.
+As for the change of QD-MBS coupling, it plays a trivial role in modifying the conductance spectrum.
 Such a result can be proved from the expression of $T_{\uparrow}(E)$ in Eq.(16).
-Instead, in the case of MNM, the conductance profile becomes more dependent on the shift of the level of QD-2, as shown in Fig.4(c)-(d).
+Instead, in the case of $\epsilon_m\neq0$, the conductance profile becomes more dependent on the shift of the level of QD-2, as shown in Fig.4(c)-(d).
 What is notable is that the conductance value does equal to zero in the case of $\varepsilon_2=0$.
 And moreover, the conductance results are independent of the changes of QD-MBS and inter-MBS couplings.
-Following a straightforward derivation, we get the expression of $T_{\uparrow}(E=0)$ in the MNM case with $E=0$,
+Following a straightforward derivation, we get the expression of $T_{\uparrow}(E=0)$ in the case of $\epsilon_m\neq0$ with $E=0$,

 This result is irrelevant to the parameters $\epsilon_M$ and $\lambda$.
 Meanwhile, it is the same as that of $T_{\downarrow}(E=0)$.
-Therefore, for the MNM case, the MBSs become decoupled from the QD in the main channel in the zero-bias limit.
+Therefore, for this case, the MBSs become decoupled from the QD in the main channel in the zero-bias limit.
 Up to now, we find that in this T-shaped DQD structure, the role of the MBSs is tightly dependent on the side-coupled QD.
 As a typical case with $\varepsilon_2=0$, the signature of the MBSs can be suppressed completely.

 Next, we present an explanation about the MBS-assisted transport results.
 To begin with, we plot the schematic of this system in the Nambu representation, as shown in Fig.5.
 It is not difficult to find that in this representation, our considered structure is just transformed into the geometry of three T-shaped parts coupling serially, i.e., the electronic and hole parts of the DQDs and the MBS part, respectively.
 Therefore, the characteristic of the T-shaped meso-structure certainly plays its role in governing the transport behaviors.
 Namely, the side-coupled part induces the destructive quantum interference.
 We then perform discussions following this idea.
 The first step is to write out the expression of the retarded Green's function, i.e.,